usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Nontechnical/manufacturer_information.md

           - _Communicating to IoT device customers and other stakeholders the IoT device system environment dependencies and/or potential impacts for the updates._
          </details>

  **b.
-End of term of support or functionality for the IoT device**<br/>
+End of term of support or functionality for the IoT device**

-  1. **Unsupported IoT Device: Establish communications describing the security impacts of using the IoT device when the manufacturer no longer supports or provides functionality for the IoT device.**<br/><br/>
+  1. **Unsupported IoT Device: Establish communications describing the security impacts of using the IoT device when the manufacturer no longer supports or provides functionality for the IoT device.**

      Such information is important for security risk mitigations since when manufacturers and/or their supporting entities no longer provide critical software patches, this provides a substantial opportunity for adversaries to exploit new weaknesses discovered in the currently installed IoT devices.
 Information that may be necessary to provide include details and actions such as:

      - Providing information with the details necessary to determine exceptions and/or alternatives to replacing unsupported IoT devices.
         <details><summary style="display:list-item;" markdown='span'> _Example_ </summary>